-Now touring with Peter Hook & The Light, a band noted for performing the Joy Division and New Order albums live, the group have a string of North American dates which will include stops in Philadelphia, Brooklyn, Seattle, Los Angeles, San Francisco and more.
+Now touring with Peter Hook & The Light, a band noted for performing the Joy Division and New Order albums live, the group have built up a formidable reputation for their wide-ranging and expansive stage presence.

 One interesting addition, Peter Stringfellow and King Of Clubs, sees Hook explain that his own edition of the book was given to him as a gift by New Order manager Rob Gretton in an effort “to show me that we weren’t the only ones who had made monumental errors in the club world.”